damianhakert/damianhakert.github.io/source/jobs/ux-designer/index.html.md

 ## Roles in practice

-* Andriy is mostly working in close collaboration with Dmitriy on his initiatives
+* Andriy is mostly working in close collaboration with Dmitriy on his initiatives.
-* Liza is mostly working on the items in the milestone and making mockups for new features
+* Others are mostly working on the items in the milestone and making mockups for new features.
-* Andriy and Liza are both learning html and css to have deliverables that are a good draft for the implementation
+* All are both learning html and css to have deliverables that are a good draft for the implementation.